NiallJeffrey/Likelihood-free_DES_SV/README.md

 # Likelihood-free DES SV
-## Likelihood-free inference with neural compression of DES SV weak lensing map statistics
+### If you find the simulations or code useful, please cite:  "Likelihood-free inference with neural compression of DES SV weak lensing map statistics"; Jeffrey, Alsing, Lanusse '20